website-scraper/node-website-scraper/README.md

 ```

 #### filenameGenerator
-String (name of the bundled filenameGenerator) or function.
+String (name of the bundled filenameGenerator).
 Filename generator determines path in file system where the resource will be saved.

 ###### byType (default)
 When the `byType` filenameGenerator is used the downloaded files are saved by extension (as defined by the `subdirectories` setting) or directly in the `directory` folder, if no subdirectory is specified for the specific extension.